KeeganObonyo/SITAT/README.md

 5. Run the unit tests with coverage: ./manage.py test --cover-package=customer,order.

+6. Go to https://developers.africastalking.com/simulator, initiate the simulator with your desired phone  number for testing and generate a SandBox ApiKey for testing purposes.
+Replace These on the settings.py file.

-6. Run the project locally: python manage.py runserver and Browse to [http://localhost:8080](http://localhost:8080/)
+7. Run the project locally: python manage.py runserver and Browse to [http://localhost:8080](http://localhost:8080/)
 #For Deployment